Sod Watering Guide Recommendations

 Key indicators that the sod is not adequately irrigated are: shrinking, drying, browning, and grass dormancy.
 If you notice this occurring, immediately start following the recommendations above as grass is very resilient.

 Too little watering is harmful to the sod and too much watering is harmful to the sod.
-Therefore, the goal is finding the middle ground for proper irrigation techniques.
+Therefore, the goal is to find the middle ground for proper irrigation techniques.

 Initial Watering Outside of Summer Months